Fast Point Transformer: Experiments

 Interestingly, we observe that Fast Point Transformer is more resilient to the network parameter reduction, and Fast Point Transformer models outperform their counterpart models of MinkowskiNet.
 We can observe that the most lightweight Fast Point Transformer with voxel size 10$\mathrm{cm}$ outperforms the most lightweight MinkowskiNet~\cite{choy20194d} with voxel size 5$\mathrm{cm}$.
 MinkowskiNet~\cite{choy20194d} requires lots of parameters to overcome voxelization artifacts, whereas Fast Point Transformer shows a consistent accuracy even with 71.5$\%$ fewer network parameters.

-These results imply that the proposed lightweight self-attention (LSA) layer can learn a 3D geometry more effectively than an over-parameterized sparse convolutional layer thanks to its dynamic kernel weights with the proposed positional encodings.
+These results imply that the proposed lightweight self-attention (LSA) layer can learn a 3D geometry more effectively than an over-parameterized sparse convolutional layer thanks to its dynamic kernel weights.

 \textbf{Ablation study.} We conduct ablation studies on (1) the proposed positional encodings, (2) attention types, and (3) the local window size.
-We use the ScanNet validation dataset for the experiments.
-We have followed the same setup with the main experiments with a voxel size of 10$\mathrm{cm}$.
+We have followed the same setup with the main experiments with a voxel size of 10$\mathrm{cm}$ using a fixed random seed on ScanNet~\cite{dai2017scannet} validation dataset.

 Table~\ref{tab:ablation_pos} shows ablation results on the proposed positional encodings, \textit{i.e.}, $\delta_{\mathrm{enc}}$ and $\delta_{\mathrm{abs}}$.
 Models with full positional encodings achieved the best mIoU score.
 When removing $\delta_{\mathrm{abs}}$ from our model, we have observed a large performance drop since the model does not adopt continuous position information.
 Removing either positional encodings of \emph{centroid-aware} voxelization or devoxelization from our network also degrades the performance.
-These results indicate that both proposed voxelization and devoxelization effectively maintain continuous geometric information of the input point cloud.
+These results indicate that the two proposed voxelization and devoxelization effectively maintain continuous geometric information of the input point cloud.
 Moreover, the proposed positional encodings also improve the performance of MinkowskiNet42$^{\dagger}$ although the total number of parameters becomes much bigger than Fast Point Transformer.
 However, additional usage of $\delta_{\mathrm{abs}}$ does not improve the performance of MinkowskiNet42~\cite{choy20194d}, which means that the self-attention mechanism is a more proper way to use $\delta_{\mathrm{abs}}$ than sparse convolution.